 Spring cleaning isn’t just for closets.
 After months of cold weather and cravings for rich meals, our bodies deserve a reset.
-Thanks in part to an ever-expanding selection of health drinks, this question burns as intensely for some as a teaspoon of ACV on a sore throat.
+Thanks in part to an ever-expanding selection of health drinks, this question burns as intensely for some as a teaspoon of ACV (diluted in water) on a sore throat.
 Rumors are its health benefits include everything from increased energy and weight loss to improved digestion.
 Yet many of the claims associated with it remain unproven, so let’s to take a closer look at the trend.

 Unpasteurized apple cider vinegar is rich in enzymes and probiotics, much like other raw fermented liquids such as kombucha.
 Probiotics aid digestion, keep us “regular” and prevent bloating (as yogurt commercials have informed us for years).
 Yet those benefits only are gained if you ingest the raw stuff sold by all-natural producers such as Bragg, because pasteurization kills probiotic strains.
 You’ll know you’ve hit the jackpot when you see cobwebby strands of the “mother” floating in your bottle of amber liquid.
 If you’re looking for a way to wake up and energize your digestion, a morning shot of apple cider vinegar might make sense.